 - Six nights accommodation in the most comfortable hotel in Churchill

 - Five days on the tundra viewing polar bears (approx 6-8hrs per day)

 - Licensed polar bear guide: we work with the most experienced bear guides in the industry.
 They are experts in bear behavior and armed for your protection.

-- Exclusive group use of a luxury heated SUV that holds 3 photographers (or bear watchers) and one driver guide.
+- Exclusive group use of a tundra-ready 4WD passenger van that comfortably seats 5 photographers (or bear watchers) and one driver guide.

 - Lunches and dinners